Gusto/embedded-i18n-actions/README.md

 ## Usage
 ### Push sources action
-This action pushes the english source files defined in the `config/locales` directory of your repository to Lokalise.
+This action pushes to Lokalise the English source files found in the list of `locale_paths` of your repository.
 It requires the following inputs:
 - `lokalise_project_id`: Your Lokalise project ID (can be found in your Lokalise project settings).
-This can be stored as a Github variable in your repository settings.
+This must be stored as a Github variable in your repository settings.
 - `lokalise_api_token`: The Lokalise API token used to authenticate with Lokalise.
-This should be stored as a Github secret in your repository settings.
+This must be stored as a Github secret in your repository settings.
+- `locale_paths`: The list of paths that will be used to search for locale files (default: [config/locales])

 To use this action in your repository, set up a Github Action [workflow](https://docs.github.com/en/actions/writing-workflows/about-workflows#about-workflows) in your `.github/workflows` directory similar to the following YAML: